-Former NCAA Division I head coach Don Friday enters his fifth season at the helm of Penn State Harrisburg’s men’s basketball program in 2018-19.
+Former NCAA Division I head coach Don Friday enters his sixth season at the helm of Penn State Harrisburg’s men’s basketball program in 2019-20.

-During his four-year tenure, Friday has expanded the program’s recruiting reach and amplified its success in one of the top conferences in Division III.
-Most recently, center Bola Alliyu finished the 2017-18 campaign as the Capital Athletic Conference (CAC) leader in blocks per game under his tutelage.
+During his five-year tenure, Friday has expanded the program’s recruiting reach and amplified its success in both the Capital Athletic Conference (CAC) and North Eastern Athletic Conference (NEAC).

 His first year as head coach coincided with the College’s first season competing in the Capital Athletic Conference (CAC).
 Friday led the Lions to wins over a number of renowned mid-state schools including Gettysburg, Lebanon Valley and York (Pa.).
 He also led the Blue & White to the program’s first-ever victory over a nationally-ranked team in #14 Christopher Newport.
 That winter, senior guard Will Doyle became the first student-athlete in school history to earn All-CAC honors.